By Tyler Malinky

 Jim: With the customer service, like the power that he gives me to, like take care of these people.
 How, "If that was you, how would you feel if this happened?"
 He's the owner of the company but he's one of us kind of thing.
 He knows like, "Oh, that's not a good situation that it happened like this.
 What can we do to make this better?
 Let's try to help this out."
 That's how he would want to do it or things like that so yes, it's cool.

 Tyler: We have lots of like vibrant base of customers and enthusiasts, and people who support us in more ways than just being a paint customer but meaning, people who are down for the cause.
 We're into in what we're into.

-Strong Focus On Things That Customer Happy
+A Strong Focus On Things That Make Customers Happy

 Mike: I think a big misconception is, people think we're a huge company, but there's only 12 of us, and that's including Tyler and Kyle.